 Say: Opportunities to counsel are frequent and varied.
-Counseling might take place in any of the following instances:

-- Staff leader to staff leader a time when you have a conversation with one of your area directors - Staff leader to staff member -a situation where you need to counsel a member of your staff who is not a supervisor or manager.
+Counseling might take place in any of the following instances: Counseling Opportunities • staff Leader to Staff Leader • staff Leader to Staff Member • staff Leader • st Staff leader to staff leader - a time when you have a conversation with one of your area directors Staff leader to staff member -a situation where you need to counsel a member of your staff who is not a supervisor or manager.
 This may take a different approach than to a staff leader.
-This session could be initiated by the staff member but could be initiated by you as well. - Staff member to staff member this would be through your coaching of staff so that they are comfortable in helping each other.
-Counseling is a skill that should be included in your staff training. - Staff leader to unit leader this could be you or another member of the management team or in some cases an area director dealing with a unit leader's needs.
-We will discuss in a few moments about dealing with difficult people, but this skill could be needed for conversations with unit leaders - Friend to friend we hope that your staff can make friends this summer and that you are able to make friends as well.
+This session could be initiated by the staff member but could be initiated by you as well.
+Staff member to staff member - this would be through your coaching of staff so that they are comfortable in helping each other.
+Counseling is a skill that should be included in your staff training.
+Staff leader to unit leader - this could be you or another member of the management team or in some cases an area director dealing with a unit leader's needs.
+We will discuss in a few moments about dealing with difficult people, but this skill could be needed for conversations with unit leaders Friend to friend - we hope that your staff can make friends this summer and that you are able to make friends as well.
 As we have discussed in previous sessions, you will need to have someone who is a friend to reach out to when you need some help to solve an issue whether personal or camp related.
 The friend to friend counseling sometimes is the most important.